 In addition, all students who need to validate a prerequisite for math, reading, English or ESL classes need to participate in the assessment process.

-Students must complete AOC/OAC by December 14, 2016 for an Order of Registration appointment.
+Students must complete the OAC by July 2, 2018 for an Order of Registration appointment.

-If you have questions about these requirements, please contact Counseling at your home college:
+If you have any questions about these requirements, please contact Counseling at your home college: